 I'm glad he thought to ask someone to take this.
 I always forget to get photos of us!

 Walk along the trail and read about how the falls were formed.
-I found it fascinating.
+It was fascinating.

 Again, I'd love to see this in the summer.
 I've seen photos and it's just spectacular.